Eurovision Song Contest 2011: Bidding phase

-Berlin

 Concerns were raised about Berlin's bid concept which consisted of an inflatable tent to be built on Tempelhof's hangar area.
 Decision makers at NDR reportedly doubted the venue's ability to provide advantageous acoustic conditions.
 Berlin's speaker Richard Meng neither confirmed nor denied that because, he stated, "secrecy about the bid concepts was promised to the NDR".

-Düsseldorf

-On 24 September 2010, it was announced that Fortuna Düsseldorf football club had applied to the Deutsche Fußball Liga for permission to move its home matches to the Paul-Janes-Stadion if the Düsseldorf Arena was awarded the 2011 Song Contest.
-This message indicated that talks with Düsseldorf to host the song contest in the Esprit Arena were already at an advanced stage.
+On 24 September 2010, it was announced that Fortuna Düsseldorf football club had applied to the Deutsche Fußball Liga for permission to move its home matches to the Paul-Janes-Stadion if the Düsseldorf Arena was awarded the Song Contest.
+This message indicated that talks with Düsseldorf to host the song contest in the Düsseldorf Arena were already at an advanced stage.
 The club later announced on 6 October 2010 that it had obtained permission to move its games if necessary.

-The Neue Ruhr Zeitung newspaper reported on 12 December 2010 that Fortuna Düsseldorf were to be moved to the Paul-Janes-Stadion due to the contest.
-Fortuna Düsseldorf's training venue next to the Düsseldorf Arena would be equipped with mobile stands from a Swiss event construction specialist, Nussli Group, creating 20,000 extra seats.
-This decision was made because the Arena Sportpark Düsseldorf holds better logistic qualifications.
+The Neue Ruhr Zeitung newspaper reported on 12 December 2010 that Fortuna Düsseldorf were to be moved to the Paul-Janes-Stadion due to the contest, however it was later decided Fortuna Düsseldorf's training venue next to the Düsseldorf Arena would be equipped with mobile stands from a Swiss event construction specialist, Nussli Group, creating 20,000 extra seats, the decision being made for logistical purposes.
+The stadium would be named the Lena-Arena and host the remaining 3 home games of Fortuna Düsseldorf's 2.
+Bundesliga campaign.

-Hamburg

-On 2 October 2010 the Hamburger Abendblatt newspaper announced that Hamburg would be unable to host the 2011 Song Contest, because the city could no longer fulfil the required financial conditions.

-Host selection

-On 12 October 2010, the German broadcaster NDR announced that the Düsseldorf Arena had been chosen as the host venue for the 2011 Eurovision Song Contest.
+On 12 October 2010, NDR announced that the Düsseldorf Arena had been chosen as the host venue for the 2011 Eurovision Song Contest.